-3.2.2 2D-BTD classification methods
+3.2.2 2-D BTD classification methods

-To further improve the PSC classification, tests with various two-dimensional BTD PDFs and scatter diagrams of the MIPAS measurements and the CSDB were performed with major focus on the atmospheric window regions so far not considered in the two classification methods discussed above.
-Randomly chosen mean radiance pairs, spectrally integrated over 1 cm-1

-5 intervals, were considered in this test.
+To further improve the PSC classification, tests with various 2-D BTD PDFs and scatter diagrams of the MIPAS measurements and the CSDB were performed with major focus on the atmospheric window regions so far not considered in the two classification methods discussed above.
+Randomly chosen mean radiance pairs, spectrally integrated over $1 \text{ cm}^{-1}$ intervals, were considered in this test.
 The main intention was to find some additional information to better discriminate STS and NAT clouds.
 This is non-trivial because the optical properties become very similar between both types if the NAT particles have a large radius, like the so-called NAT rocks (Fahey et al., 2001).
+Taylor et al. (1994) exploited the different gradients in the extinction spectrum of sulfate and NAT in the 1400 and $1200 \,\mathrm{cm}^{-1}$ region for aerosol and PSC measurements of the Improved Stratospheric and Mesospheric Sounder (ISAMS) on the Upper Atmospheric Research Satellite (UARS).

-Finally, two additional wavelength regions at 1225 cm-1 and 1406 cm-1 were found to add most complementary information for the classification of PSC.
-The 1406 cm-1 radiances add some radius sensitivity in the NAT/STS differentiation in the
+Finally, two additional wavelength regions at 1225 and $1406 \text{ cm}^{-1}$ were selected to add most complementary information for the classification of PSC.
+The $1406 \text{ cm}^{-1}$ radiances add some radius sensitivity in the NAT/STS differenti-